You are here: ET home > Current insights > Producer economics

 Keynes staked out a centrist economic position.
 The laissez faire economists taught that all economic activity should be private and unregulated and that all useful information came from the markets.
 The Marxists taught that everything should be regulated, centrally planned, and collectively owned.
 There was an amazing amount of intellectual space between these two extreme positions.
 And so Keynesianism became this sprawling doctrine the believed that markets were important but had to be regulated to keep them from destroying themselves, that there was plenty of room for private initiative AND central planning, and there must be public AND private investment and ownership.

-modify dateall videosall pdf filescontact usend
+modify datebloglinkall videosall pdf filescontact usend